Mission: Our mission is to help people progress in their lives through learning.

 I worked at Pearson full-time (More than 3 years)

 Advice to Management

-I applied online.
+I applied through a recruiter.
 I interviewed at Pearson.

 Recruiter reached out to me via email and ask if I wanted to be considered for this position and to find out what my salary expectations were.
 Recruiter wanted to know if my salary expectations.